nator/django-imagehandler/README.markdown

 A django app created to make handling images related to objects easier.

-**Note:** This app is by no means 100% stable and is still under development, and no testing has been done for any browser except Safari & Firefox.
+**Note:** This app is by no means finished and is still under development, and no testing has been done for any browser except Safari & Firefox.

 ## Main features include: